asiloisad/pulsar-regex-aligner/README.md

 # regex-aligner

-Align text using regular expression or simply align multiple cursors.
+Align text using regular expressions or align multiple cursors.
+Enter a pattern and text is aligned at matching positions.

+## Features

+- **Regex alignment**: Align text at regex-matched separators.
+- **Cursor alignment**: Align multiple cursors to the rightmost one.

 ## Installation

 To install `regex-aligner` search for [regex-aligner](https://web.pulsar-edit.dev/packages/regex-aligner) in the Install pane of the Pulsar settings or run `ppm install regex-aligner`.
 Alternatively, you can run `ppm install asiloisad/pulsar-regex-aligner` to install a package directly from the GitHub repository.

-## Methods
+## Commands

-In `atom-text-editor:not([mini])` space there are available commands:
+Commands available in `atom-text-editor:not([mini])`:

-- `regex-aligner:toggle`: (default `Alt-W`) open dialog to get a regex expression as separator
+- `regex-aligner:toggle`: (`Alt+R`) open dialog to get a regex expression as separator,
-- `regex-aligner:simple`: align multiple cursors to the rightmost one
+- `regex-aligner:simple`: align multiple cursors to the rightmost one.

-# Contributing
+## Contributing

 Got ideas to make this package better, found a bug, or want to help add new features?
-Just drop your thoughts on GitHub — any feedback’s welcome!
+Just drop your thoughts on GitHub — any feedback's welcome!